ivadomed/model-spinal-rootlets/packaging_lumbar_rootlets/README.md

 > - `nnUNetTrainer_1000epochs_NoMirroring__nnUNetPlans__3d_fullres` - nnU-Net trainer with no mirroring during data augmentation

 > [!NOTE]
-> For models trained using custom trainers, it is necessary to add the given trainer to the nnunet code also for the inference.
+> For models trained using custom trainers, it is necessary to add the given trainer to the nnunet code.
 >
 > For example, for the `nnUNetTrainer_1000epochs_NoMirroring__nnUNetPlans__3d_fullres` trainer, the following lines need to be added to the `nnUNetTrainer_Xepochs_NoMirroring.py` file:
 >